 There are 18 million people living in the world with cerebral palsy.
 That's 18 million stories to share with you.

 Here are just a few...

-Thomas Laughlin has been an enthusiastic team leader during STEPtember for the past three years through his job at Kirkland & Ellis, but for him and his wife, Caitlin, STEPtember has an even deeper meaning.
-Their daughter, Elizabeth, has cerebral palsy, and she has pushed past so many expectations that doctors placed on her.
-Thomas and Caitlin are motivated to raise as much as they can and move as much as they can all STEPtember long.
+Thomas Laughlin is a member of Cerebral Palsy Alliance Research Foundation's Council of Governors and he has been an enthusiastic team leader during STEPtember for several years through his job at Kirkland & Ellis.
+STEPtember has a deeper meaning for him and his wife Caitlin because their daughter, Elizabeth, has cerebral palsy.
+She has pushed past so many expectations that doctors placed on her, and she motivates Thomas and Caitlin to raise as much as they can and move as much as they can all STEPtember long.
 They want everyone to know that every dollar makes a difference — and that discoveries made by cerebral palsy researchers can potentially help people with other disabilities, too.

 Karen Baird is one of Nexstar's most energized STEPtember champions.
 Her stepson, Tyler, has cerebral palsy and he's her biggest motivation throughout STEPtember, and she loves the way the challenge brings people together and gets them moving for a cause that's so close to her heart.
 She sets her sights high and she hopes you will, too.

 Naomi’s smile says it all, and because she’s nonverbal, she and her mom have a ton of inside jokes.
 So much is said without a word.
 Naomi's cerebral palsy affects her in a lot of ways, and therapy is critical for her continued development to strengthen her core muscles and her abilities.
 She has been getting physical therapy since she was six months old and occupational therapy since she was two years old.
 She's a ball of positivity and the definition of resilience — and the cerebral palsy research you're supporting could potentially help her say everything she's ever wanted to.